-Enrol on the English Support Pages on Blackboard The English Support site on Blackboard contains resources to help you with all aspects of language development, including writing effective sentences.
-If you have activated your university account, you can click on the English LanguageSupport tile via the Student Hub.
-Consult books and other resources The Students' Guide to Writing is a useful resource if you want to improve your confidence with writing sentences.
-Do some analytical reading specifically to develop your awareness of sentence construction.
-One of the best ways to improve your sentence construction is to study passages of English academic writing, and observe how writers handle different sentence types.
+Enrol on the The English Support site on Blackboard contains resources to English Support help you with all aspects of language development, including Pages on writing effective sentences.
+Blackboard You will find a link to Blackboard on the university's Spelling and Grammar page.
+Consult books and The Students' Guide to Writing is a useful resource if you other resources want to improve your confidence with writing sentences.
+Do some analytical One of the best ways to improve your sentence construction reading specifically is to study passages of English academic writing, and to develop your observe how writers handle different sentence types. awareness of sentence construction.
 Proof-read Check and proof-read your work, and try to make sure you are using a range of different sentence-types, and that they are grammatically accurate.